 Sage 50 vs Sage 100

 Quickly discover the top features found in Sage 50 vs Sage 100 with a side by side comparison.
 Learn if Sage 50 or Sage 100 is a better solution to give you real time control and visibility to support your growing business during a live complimentary demonstration.
 Once you discover the Pros and Cons of Sage 50 (formerly Sage Peachtree) and Sage 100 (formerly Sage MAS 90 and Sage MAS 200) you’ll know if you’re getting the most out of your current accounting software and if and why this might be right time to make a move.
-Accounting Business Solutions by JCS helps Sage 50 and Sage 100 users every day.
+Accounting Business Solutions by JCS helps businesses understand Sage 50 vs Sage 100 differences every day.

 - Features – integrations, customization and extended functionality

 - Scalability – room to grow, more users and transaction volume

 - Architecture – overall design of the data base, API and access

 - Stability – go to market speed, performance and responsiveness

-- Visibility – quickly see and understand business data
+- Visibility – quickly find, report and understand your business

 When you need real time control and visibility work with Sage certified consultants who know Sage 50 and Sage 100, we’re often asked about the differences between them.
 Our answer to this question varies depending on the unique profile, challenges, and goals of each one of our small business customers.